buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorLiningProperties.md

 Offset of the transom (if given) which divides the door leaf from a glazing (or window) above.
 The offset is given from the bottom of the door opening.

 ### LiningOffset
 Offset (dimension in plane perpendicular to door leaf) of the door lining.
-The offset is given as distance to the x axis of the local placement.
+The offset is given as distance to the X-axis of the local placement.

 ### ThresholdOffset
 Offset (dimension in plane perpendicular to door leaf) of the door threshold.
-The offset is given as distance to the x axis of the local placement.
+The offset is given as distance to the X-axis of the local placement.
 Only given if the door lining includes a threshold and the parameter is known.

 ### CasingThickness
 Thickness of the casing (dimension in plane of the door leaf).
 If given it is applied equally to all four sides of the adjacent wall.